Bayhaqieee/ReleaseNotes_GenAI/README.md

 This project deploys an autonomous multi-agent system designed to streamline the entire process of tracking and understanding software release notes.
 It operates in two distinct modes: a proactive newsletter dispatcher that keeps your team updated, and a reactive Q&A email bot that provides intelligent, on-demand answers about specific updates.

-The system leverages AI agents built with crewAI, a sophisticated Retrieval-Augmented Generation (RAG) pipeline for Q&A, and a robust data collection engine using Selenium and various APIs.
+The system leverages AI agents built with crewAI, a sophisticated Retrieval-Augmented Generation (RAG) and Cache Augmented Generation pipeline for Q&A, and a robust data collection engine using Selenium and various APIs.

 ---